Regional Food Producers Innovation and Productivity Program

 - expenditure related to the normal day-to-day operations of a business

-- remuneration and related costs of personnel not directly engaged in project activity
+- remuneration and related costs of personnel not directly engaged in project activity (such as office overheads)

 - initial scoping of the market opportunity/innovation potential